 If you’re hardcore into the local, ethically pasture raised/wild caught, grass fed and finished, nose-to-tail animal food life, a chest freezer can be an incredible investment for decades to come.
 I recommend a fairly large size, about 200 L, the capacity of which can hold up well in case of emergency, like if the food system gets disrupted.
 It’s always nice to have an emergency backlog of nourishing, high quality foods.

 13. Olive wood ‘goose neck’ cutting board for the zero waste kitchen

 I’m OBSESSED with the rustic feel of this cutting board.
 These natural, biodegradable cutting boards by Sarafino are handcrafted with fallen or pruned olive tree branches in Reggio Calabria, Italy – on fertile land where the largest olive trees in the world continue to grow.
 It has the distinct advantage of being a COMPLETELY uncoated solid wood block, and therefore doesn’t contain any toxic glues or varnishes that could seep into your food.

-To maintain its quality, occasionally rub food grade organic hemp wood oil into the wood to preserve and maintain its natural appearance.
+To maintain its quality, occasionally rub food grade organic hemp wood oil (or other food grade oil) into the wood to preserve and maintain its natural appearance.
 Also works well as a serving platter, food photography prop, or an abundant charcuterie board.

 The budget option: Bamboo cutting board

 Organic bamboo is sustainable as it grows like a ‘weed’, making it a prime candidate for a long lasting, affordable and reliable, uncoated cutting board.
 I use these exact boards that my family uses, but not as much as the goose neck one above.